scholacantorum/public-site/leadership/music-director/index.md

 Mr. Wait is also an arranger and composer, and is frequently engaged as a lecturer and clinician for choral and vocal festivals.

-As conductor, Stanford audiences will long remember his performances of Mozart’s *Requiem* commemorating the first and tenth anniversaries of the attacks of September 11, 2001.

-Seven European tours as conductor of the Congregational Chamber Choir have provided international audiences the opportunity to hear their performances at historic venues in England, France, Italy, Switzerland, Russia, and Scandinavia.
-Most recently, he served a choral residency at Huazhong Univerity of Science and Technology in Wuhan, China.
+Mr. Wait’s conducting of the Congregational Chamber Choir’s seven European tours has provided international audiences the opportunity to hear their performances at historic venues in England, France, Italy, Switzerland, Russia, and Scandinavia.
+Most recently, he served a choral residency at Huazhong University of Science and Technology in Wuhan, China.

 Now in his thirtieth season as music director of Schola Cantorum, Maestro Wait has